microsoft/vcpkg-docs/vcpkg/get_started/get-started-vscode.md

 }
 ```

 This `CMakePresets.json` file contains a single "vcpkg" preset for CMake and sets the `CMAKE_TOOLCHAIN_FILE` variable.
 The `CMAKE_TOOLCHAIN_FILE` allows the CMake project system to recognize C++ libraries provided by vcpkg.
-Only `CMakePresets.json` is meant to be checked into source while `CMakeUserPresets.json` is to be used locally.
+Only `CMakePresets.json` is meant to be checked into source control while `CMakeUserPresets.json` is to be used locally.

 4 - Build and run the project